 Additionally, I have a bit of a dust problem so I’m always able to tell what’s working and what isn’t.

-Consistently, the HPA300 was very good at removing airborne particles (especially dust, in my case) and left fresh, health air for me to come home to.
+Consistently, the HPA300 was very good at removing airborne particles (especially dust, in my case) and left fresh, healthy air for me to come home to.

 The Turbo mode is especially helpful if you’re bothered by an air quality issue and need the fastest possible relief.